bkiggen/typerSpace/README.md

 Download it @ https://github.com/bkiggen/typerSpace

 * Download the .zip file or clone from command line
-* open index.html in your chosen browser and/or IDE
 * Run ```npm install```
 * Then run ```npm run start```